LightOn’s Summer Series #1 — Faith No Moore: Silicon Will Not Scale Indefinitely

 So long, and thanks for all the transistors!

--On the chip limits: Custom-made chips are still bound by the limitations of silicon-based electronics.
-On the one hand, quantum mechanics and thermal losses forbid access to smaller engravings.
-The ever-approaching Landauer’s limit places a strict limit on further shrinking of electronic components.
-On the other hand, as additional cores bring more thermal strain, the laws of thermodynamics become hard constraints; cooling components closely packed together and that dissipate large amounts of heat is a non-trivial exercise.
+- Hard physics barriers: silicon-based electronics are bound by stringent physical laws.
+On the one hand, thermal noise at the quantum scale forbids access to smaller engravings.
+The ever-approaching Landauer’s limit places a strict limit on further shrinking of electronics.
+On the other hand, as additional cores bring more thermal strain, the laws of thermodynamics become hard constraints.
+Cooling components so closely packed together —while guzzling kilowatts— is a non-trivial exercise.

-Communication bandwidth: Moreover, moving billions of ones and zeroes between disk, memory, and dedicated chips are proving to be a challenging bottleneck.
+- Communication bandwidth: moving billions of ones and zeroes between disk, memory, and dedicated chips is proving to be a challenging bottleneck.
 In practice, this issue means CPUs are still the preferred device for some memory-hungry applications .

-Accordingly, exponential scaling of electronics is not a free lunch anymore [12, 13], as shown in Figure 2.
+Accordingly, exponential scaling of electronics is not a free lunch anymore [12, 13] (Figure 2).

 A game of tug-of-war: bite-sized models vs no-limit architecture search